 The regions of Turkey are a fascinating insight into a country so geographically diverse, that it leaves no room for imagination.
 As the 37th largest country, with more than 8,000 kilometres of coastline and surrounded by four seas, the Republic of Turkey’s geography vastly differs from east to west.
 Additionally, having more ruled by more than one civilisation over history, Turkish culture is a delighting mix of influences extending far beyond its Ottoman past, most people associate it with.

 The Marmara region heads every list simply because it is home to Istanbul, Turkey’s beating heart.
 Once called Constantinople, it uniquely sits on two continents.
 Most tourism action happens on the European continent, where landmark buildings like the Hagia Sophia, Blue Mosque and Topkapi Palace stand supreme.
 Conquered by the Ottoman Sultans in 1453 from the Byzantine-empire, such is its importance, the Turkish economy revolves around it.
 The European side belongs to the Thrace area, but locals use ferries every day to cross over to Asian Istanbul.
-Surrounded by the Bosphorus straits, the Golden horn and sea of Marmara, other important places include Gallipoli and the Dardanelles, feature points during the Turkish war of independence.
+Surrounded by the Bosphorus straits, the Golden horn and the sea of Marmara, other important places include Gallipoli and the Dardanelles, feature points during the Turkish war of independence.

 2. Aegean Region

 This region, otherwise known as Western Turkey, has a long coastline stretch, making it popular during summers with both foreigners and Turkish people.
 One popular destination is the Bodrum peninsula: a hangout spot for mega yachts coming in via the Aegean-sea.
 Izmir, Turkey’s third-largest city, sits on the Aegean.
 Within the province of the same name, small villages like Alacati, a windsurfing capital, attract fame for its whitewashed houses with blue shutters.
-In the Aegean, you get to see a prime piece of history, through Ephesus ancient ruins, a city, and World Heritage site that nearly rivalled Rome in terms of importance.
+In the Aegean, you get to see a prime piece of history, through Ephesus ancient ruins, a city, and a World Heritage site that nearly rivalled Rome in terms of importance.
 Nearby, the Virgin Mary’s house, run by the Catholic church is a place of pilgrimage.

 3. Southern Mediterranean

-Backed by the Taurus mountains and fronting the Mediterranean-sea, this region is Turkey’s most famous beach holiday destination.
+Backed by the Taurus mountains and fronting the Mediterranean sea, this region is Turkey’s most famous beach holiday destination.
 One look at the sands of Lara, Konyaalti, Kaputas, Patara and Cleopatra’s beach and you will understand why.
 The two primary hubs are Fethiye and Antalya, although smaller towns like Kalkan, Kas and Side retain an army of hardcore fans who return year after year for holidays.
-The Mediterranean region has the best climate for winters which attracts expats worldwide who want to live in Turkey all year round.
+The Mediterranean region has the best climate for winters which attracts ex-pats worldwide who want to live in Turkey all year round.
 Anyone visiting Turkey for the great outdoors will recognise it as the hub of adventure sports, including Belek, the country’s golfing capital.
 One main advantage is the D400 highway running through it, making it easy to get out to explore.

 4. Black Sea of Turkey